RaisanenMarkus/csharp/docs/part5/part5-2.md

 Paul, age: 24
 Ada, age: 0
 ```

-This technique, where a class has two (or more) constructors, is called **constructor overloading**.
+This technique where a class has two or more constructors is called **constructor overloading**.
 A class can have multiple constructors which differ on the amount or type of their parameters.
 It is however not possible to have two constructor with exactly the same parameters.
-We cannot for example now add a constructor public **Person(String name, int weight)** because it is impossible for the compiler to differentiate this constructor with two parameters from the constructor where the int parameter means age.
+We cannot for example now add a constructor public **Person(String name, int weight)**, because it is impossible for the compiler to differentiate this constructor with two parameters from the constructor where the int parameter means age.

 ## Calling Your Constructor

-As you might have noticed, there is plenty of "copy-paste" code in our overloaded constructors, meaning that there is repetition of same lines over and over again.
-When you look at the overloaded constructors above, they have a lot of the same code.
+As you might have noticed there is plenty of "copy paste" code in our overloaded constructors, meaning that there is repetition of same lines over and over again.
+When you look at the overloaded constructors above they have a lot of the same code.
 We are not happy with this.
-If we had even more constructors, we would have to have the lines **this.name...** in each constructor.
+If we had even more constructors we would have to have the lines **this.name** in each constructor.

-The first constructor, the one that is only given a name as a parameter,is actually a special case of the second constructor, which is given both name and age.
+The first constructor the one that is only given a name as a parameter is actually a special case of the second constructor, which is given both name and age.
 What if the first constructor could call the second constructor?

-That is no problem, because you can call a constructor from another constructor using the this keyword tied to this exact object!
+That is no problem, because you can call a constructor from another constructor using the **this** keyword tied to this exact object!

-Let's modify the first constructor so, that it does not do anything itself, but calls the second constructor and asks it to set the age to 0.
+Let's modify the first constructor so that it does not do anything itself, but calls the second constructor and asks it to set the age to 0.

 ```cs